pedrotp/thesis/README.md

 ## Usage

-> Once the application is up and running on Xcode's iOS simulator, simply follow the on-boarding process to get started.
+> Once the application is up and running on Xcode's iOS simulator, simply follow the on-boarding process to get started on your very first habit!

 ## Requirements

 - Node 4.4.0
 - npm 3.8.1
 - Xcode 7.3
+- react-native-cli 0.1.10
+- mongodb 2.1.7

 ## Development